julian

 My brief assessment of Fastmail for my use case.
 Positives:

-• general reliability and speed have been fine;
+• general reliability and speed have been great;

-• supporting FOSS by developing important new JMAP standard;
+• supporting FOSS and open standards, developing the important new JMAP standard;

 • exceptionally good webmail client but see negatives about it;